mmasenheimer/mmasenheimer/README.md

 - 👋 Hi there, I’m Michael Masenheimer!

 - 👀 I’m interested in hiking, collecting vinyl records, swimming, and video games!
-- 🌱 I’m currently learning how to train neural networks and building web-based applications with java and SpringBoot!
-- 💞️ I’m looking to collaborate on any fullstack web-based and user authentication project
 - 📫 How to reach me mmasenheimer21@gmail.com or mmasenheimer21 on instagram
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I can do the worm (just not on hardwood floor)

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/mmasenheimer)